WilliamKHChan/ENGG1340-Group-103/README.md

                          Account : Credit Card: -$5100

-  5. Set or cancel auto-record for daily expenditure
+  5. Set or cancel auto-record for daily expenditure (When setting an auto-record, it is also a record of the current time. )

                     i.e. 1 Set an auto-record  2 Cancel auto-record
                          Please enter your choice : 1